Last updated on December 1, 2022 by Wandering our World

 A hidden gem outside of Warwick’s city center, this bar is a wonderful spot to spend a fun evening out with friends.

-An old-fashioned and charming interior creates a unique and friendly mood; the staff are welcoming and the drinks are top-notch!
+An old-fashioned and charming interior creates a unique and friendly mood; the staff are welcoming and the drinks are excellent!
 In the summer you can enjoy the lovely garden that lights up beautifully at night.

 36. Encore Clothing Agency